Unison Tour: Broadcasts and recordings

-The 1991 show at the Winter Garden Theatre in Toronto, Ontario, Canada was filmed and aired on MusiMax.
-Three songs from that concert: "Délivre-moi", "Have a Heart", and "Calling You" were included later on the Unison home video.
+The 1991 performance at the Winter Garden Theatre in Toronto was filmed and later broadcast on MusiMax.
+Three songs—"Délivre-moi", "Have a Heart", and "Calling You"—were included on the Unison home video release.

-On 19 June 1991 Céline Dion gave a special, sold out one night "Ten Year Career Concert" at the Montreal Forum (16,000 spectators), where she was accompanied by the Montreal Symphony Orchestra.
+On 19 June 1991, Dion performed a special "Ten Year Career Concert" at the Montreal Forum before an audience of 16,000, accompanied by the Montreal Symphony Orchestra.